joe9p/msp1/README.md

 Frequent Users Goals:
 To see if there is any new information on studios.
 Find updates on services and equipment.

+## User Stories
+First time Users:
+The first time users will be immediately interested in the webpage with its visually pleasing home page which is accompanied by my good use of images, layout, colours and text.
+They are clearly able to see the goals of the websites and it's purpose with the images and also the various amounts of text that represent what the company is for and makes them explore the page.

+Returning users:
+The returning users are able to find relevant information with the clear navigation bar I have made at the top of the page along with the book now page in order to get straight to where they need to go.

+Frequent users:
+Will are able to navigate the site with ease via the navigation bar and can book studios easily too.
+They will also be able to notice if there any new information to be given to the users and can easily contact the studios for information also.

 ## Technologies Used